Migrating Crystal Reports to PowerBI? 14 things you should know.

 Expensive (PowerBI Premium) starts at $5000 per month.
 That gives you unlimited consumers of reports, dedicated server resource and a few extra features.
 What seems to happen is that fancy new features first appear in Premium, then gradually drop down into the lower licences.

-Compare this to Crystal Reports where you have a cheap designer, then a slightly more expensive server product in Crystal Server, finally the much more expensive SAP BI.
+Compare this to Crystal Reports where you have a cheap designer, then a slightly more expensive server product in Crystal Server, finally the much more expensive SAP BI. - Paginated Reports

 Crystal Reports is based upon the idea that a report is a series of pages.
 Fill page 1, you get page 2.